 Less than 1% of our country’s meat has a pedigree like this.
 After tasting meat from many different farms and sources, I can tell you they all don’t taste great, either—sometimes you pay for the animal husbandry but don’t get the flavor.
 We've done that work for you (I know, tough job, right).

 What we have here are some extremely tasty fixings.
-Two thick porterhouse pork chops, a gigantic cowboy cut ribeye, and a pound of ground beef, all shipped frozen anywhere in America for a night—or a week—of grilling you’ll never forget.
+Two thick porterhouse pork chops, a gigantic grass-fed cowboy cut ribeye steak, and a pound of ground beef, all shipped frozen anywhere in America for a night—or a week—of grilling you’ll never forget.